Festive Film Franchises: Best Christmas Movies

 While there are classic standalone films like The Grinch, The Holiday and Love Actually, a key component of the festive period is making your way through an entire film franchise, like Home Alone.
 And although we know the latter is let down by its later instalments, many of us will insist on diligently watching each film within a franchise as a tradition.
 So, for those who enjoy making their way through a series, which festive franchise is worth the effort?

-The study found that – based on fan reception, box office earnings and fan interest – the best franchise is Home Alone, even despite the newest instalments.
-The franchise boasts an average fan reception score of 4/10 and has a low interest score of 2 – but the success of the first two films starring Macauley Culkin means the series’s profits exceeded its production budget a staggering 14 times.
-Also among the best franchises are The Santa Clause (starring Tim Allen and Eric Lloyd), and Nativity!
+The study found that – based on fan reception, box office earnings and fan interest – the best franchise is Home Alone, in spite of the newest instalments.
+The franchise boasts an average fan reception score of 4/10 and has a low interest score of 2 – but the success of the first two films starring Macaulay Culkin means the series’ profits exceeded its production budget a staggering 14 times.
+Also among the best franchises are The Santa Clause (starring Tim Allen and Eric Lloyd) and Nativity!

 Seasonal Streaming Platforms

-The study found that when it comes to which platform offers the most festive content, Disney+ was the top-performer, offering an average of 15 festive films across both the UK and US, including the likes of Muppets Christmas Carol and Home Alone.
-The worst-performer so far is Netflix, offering an average of 4 festive flicks in the UK and US.
-At the time of writing, these festive films include Klaus, Jack Frost, and Deck the Halls.
+The study found that, when it comes to which platform offers the most festive content, Disney+ was the top performer, offering an average of 15 festive films across both the UK and US, including the likes of The Muppet Christmas Carol and Home Alone.
+The worst performer so far is Netflix, offering an average of four festive flicks in the UK and US.
+At the time of writing, these festive films include Klaus, Jack Frost and Deck the Halls.

-Generally, the UK is also much better off for festive content than the US is, with 32 films available at the time of writing, compared to 29 in the US.
+Generally, the UK is also much better off for festive content than the US, with 32 films available at the time of writing, compared with 29 in the US.
 However, this doesn’t take into account programming schedules on cable or satellite.
-For example, fans in the UK can access a 24/7 Christmas TV channel – that launched early this year on 8th September – to get their festive fix, whilst those in the US might have to wait to access such content until Thanksgiving has passed.
+For example, fans in the UK can access a 24/7 Christmas TV channel – launched early this year on 8 September – to get their festive fix, whilst those in the US might have to wait until Thanksgiving has passed.

 Summary

-For many of us, streaming Christmas films is a key part of lifting our spirits during winter, as we conducted a quick poll to reveal how watching festive films makes people feel.
-The results showed that for the majority of people (49%) watching festive films markedly improves their mood, while 1 in 10 of us (9%) don’t feel like it’s truly Christmas until we’ve watched our favourite festive film.
+For many of us, streaming Christmas films is a key part of lifting our spirits during winter, and we conducted a quick poll to discover how watching festive films makes people feel.
+The results showed that, for the majority of people (49%), watching festive films markedly improves their mood, while one in ten of us (9%) don’t feel it’s truly Christmas until we’ve watched our favourite festive film.

-Whether you like to put up your Christmas tree and start streaming festive films from the second November hits, or you’re a traditionalist who prefers to wait until December, you’re spoiled for choice when it comes to seasonal content.
+Whether you like to put up your Christmas tree and start streaming festive films from the moment November arrives, or you’re a traditionalist who prefers to wait until December, you’re spoiled for choice when it comes to seasonal content.